BhallaLab/moose/docs/source/install/install.rst

 You can launch it by runnung `moosegui` command in terminal.

 You can get the source of ``moose-gui`` from `here
-<https://github.com/BhallaLab/moose-gui>`_.
+<https://github.com/BhallaLab/moose-gui>`__.
 You can download it either by
-clicking on `this link <https://github.com/BhallaLab/moose-gui/archive/master.zip>`_ or by using ``git`` ::
+clicking on `this link <https://github.com/BhallaLab/moose-gui/archive/master.zip>`__ or by using ``git`` ::

     $ git clone https://github.com/BhallaLab/moose-gui

+Alternatively the moose-gui folder exists within the moose folder downloaded and built earlier in the installation process.
+It can be found under ``location_of_moose_folder/moose/moose-gui/``.

 Below are packages which you may want to install to use MOOSE Graphical User Interface.